roman-milk/roman-milk.github.io/the-perfect-game.md

  Beth sputtered, "What kind of challenge is that?
 He gets ALL the luck!" but she couldn't help but giggle herself as she stood up, a little shakily, with the others.

  I was soon standing waiting, blindfolded.
 There was far too much giggling at my expense going on and a lot of rustling and moving around.
 I had no idea what was taking so long.
 When they finally thought they were ready, I was told to count to 20 and start with the person directly ahead of me, then work my way to my right.
 I was also told to wait until the end to make my predictions.
-Report_Story #3